-Cities of Stone: The Classic Maya, A.D.
+Mayan Pyramids of the Classic Maya, A.D.
 250-900

 The Maya were deeply religious, and worshiped various gods related to nature, including the gods of the sun, the moon, rain and corn.
 At the top of Maya society were the kings, or “kuhul ajaw” (holy lords), who claimed to be related to gods and followed a hereditary succession.
 They were thought to serve as mediators between the gods and people on earth, and performed the elaborate religious ceremonies and rituals so important to the Maya culture.

 Serious exploration of Classic Maya sites began in the 1830s.
 By the early to mid-20th century, a small portion of their system of hieroglyph writing had been deciphered, and more about their history and culture became known.
 Most of what historians know about the Maya comes from what remains of their architecture and art, including stone carvings and inscriptions on their buildings and monuments.

-Life in the Rainforest
+Maya Life in the Rainforest

 One of the many intriguing things about the Maya was their ability to build a great civilization in a tropical rainforest climate.
 Traditionally, ancient peoples had flourished in drier climates, where the centralized management of water resources (through irrigation and other techniques) formed the basis of society.
 (This was the case for the Teotihuacan of highland Mexico, contemporaries of the Classic Maya.)
 In the southern Maya lowlands, however, there were few navigable rivers for trade and transport, as well as no obvious need for an irrigation system.

 By the late 20th century, researchers had concluded that the climate of the lowlands was in fact quite environmentally diverse.
 Though foreign invaders were disappointed by the region’s relative lack of silver and gold, the Maya took advantage of the area’s many natural resources, including limestone (for construction), the volcanic rock obsidian (for tools and weapons) and salt.

 From the late eighth through the end of the ninth century, something unknown happened to shake the Maya civilization to its foundations.
 One by one, the Classic cities in the southern lowlands were abandoned, and by A.D.
-900, Maya civilization in that region had collapsed.
+900, Mayan civilization in that region had collapsed.
 The reason for this mysterious decline is unknown, though scholars have developed several competing theories.